CarbonPay-Eco/carbonpay-platform/README.md

 - Tokenization of certified carbon credits into traceable SPL tokens
 - Access to global liquidity with immediate payments in SOL or USDC
 - Project management dashboard with real-time sales data and performance metrics
-- No banks or middlemen involved — funds go straight to the project’s wallet
+- No banks or middlemen involved — funds go straight to the project's wallet
 - 95% payout per transaction — only 5% platform fee with full transparency

 ### For Buyers